alishadsouza/Titanic-Survival-Prediction/README.md

 This Notebook will show basic examples of:

-Data Handling
+Data Handling,
-Importing Data with Pandas
+Importing Data with Pandas,
-Cleaning Data
+Cleaning Data,
-Exploring Data through Visualizations with Matplotlib
+Exploring Data through Visualizations with Matplotlib.

 Data Analysis: